Swiss shelf companies

-In Switzerland, a shelf company is a type of legal body or entity available for private purchase.
+Swiss shelf companies is a type of legal body or entity available for private purchase.
 The entity in question may have been developed or incorporated for the sole purpose of being sold off or may have been utilised for other commercial activities prior to being sold.
 The term “shelf company” is a result of the business or entity being inactive and ready to be purchased.
-You can find more information of purchasing Swiss shelf companies by consulting one of our experts.
+You can find more information about purchasing Swiss shelf companies by consulting one of our experts.

 A lot of investors want to have their new Swiss businesses operational as fast as possible, but without avoiding legalities and the required Swiss business procedures and paperwork for the formation of a company in Switzerland.

 When purchasing a Swiss shelf companies, investors and entrepreneurs must sign a sale/purchase contract agreement which registers the new business owner’s shares and ownership of the company.
 All business changes will be stated in the contract.
 Our consultants can offer legal advice and assistance during the purchase of your company in Switzerland.

 Why purchase a shelf company in Switzerland?

 Anyone who wishes to purchase a Swiss shelf company will gain the benefits below: